Chopin1983/Readme.md/README.md

 ## - Mapa Polski (Polish map)
 About fifteen years I worked as sales representative, so I had been driving a car a lot by using Google Maps.
 I'm allways wondering, how it's like to make a map.
-That was my first thing, when i started study SQL, so I made a very small part of it.
+That was my first thing, when I started study SQL, so I made a very small part of it.

 ## - Obliczanie pól (field counting)
 This is very simple project.
-You can count field for few shapes like triangle,  rectangle, square or circle.
+You can calculate fields for few shapes like triangle,  rectangle, square or circle.
 Why i did it?
 I don't know...
 This is one of the first thing which I made during lerning SQL.

 #  Technology used